2190594W/got-the-runs/README.md

 ### When developing the application, always commit to a new branch that is based off of the 'Development' branch.
 That way any commits can be reviewed for errors/clashes before being pulled into the main 'Development' branch.
 Periodically, we will update the 'Master' branch to reflect the changes of the 'Development' branch.

 ### When developing, it useful to be able to easily see the contents of the database (db.sqlite3 file).
-As such you should download the "DB Browser for SQLite" application <http://sqlitebrowser.org/>.
-It is an exceptionally lightweight and easy-to-use DB Browser and only requires launching the application and selecting "Open Database" in the top righthand corner.
+As such you should download the "DB Browser for SQLite" application <https://sqlitebrowser.org/>.
+It is a lightweight and easy-to-use DB Browser and only requires launching the application and selecting "Open Database" in the top righthand corner.
 Then just browse to the application's `db.sqlite3` file.